-Trained as an Integrative Counsellor, I work using Person Centred Therapy, Cognitive Behavioural Therapy and Transactional Analysis.
-In addition to this I’m also trained to deliver Therapy in Nature, which takes counselling out of the traditional counselling room and outside into Nature, here we can engage with Nature while working therapeutically.
+Trained as an Integrative Counsellor, I work using Person Centred Therapy, CBT and Transactional Analysis.
+In addition to this I’m trained to deliver Therapy Outdoors, which allows us to engage with nature while working therapeutically.

-I have specific training and experience in bereavement counselling from my time as a volunteer with Oldham Bereavement Support Service.
-I have additional training in working with trauma and victims of sexual abuse, and I currently work as a volunteer counsellor with young adults at the charity 'Off the Record Twickenham'.
-In addition, I have experience of working with clients suffering from anxiety, depression, anger, low self-esteem, ADHD, Sexual Abuse, Suicide Ideation and Self-Harm.
+I have specific training and experience in bereavement counselling and additional training in working with trauma, depression, anxiety and victims of sexual abuse.
+In addition to my work with adults I currently work with young people at the charity 'Off the Record Twickenham'.
+I have experience of working with clients suffering from anxiety, depression, anger, low self-esteem, low self-confidence, ADHD, Sexual Abuse, Suicide Ideation and Self-Harm.

 I am a Registered member of the British Association for Counselling & Psychotherapy (BACP).
-I offer counselling and psychotherapy in both Manchester and London, either indoors within a counselling room or outdoors in nature.
+I offer counselling and psychotherapy either indoors within a counselling room or outdoors in nature.
 Feel free to contact me for more information: email

 Training, qualifications & experience